krivaten/custility/README.md

 [(back to top)](#top)

 These utilities allow you to controll the _float_ of elements.
-A pretty small but still useful module.

 ### Prefixes
 By default, responsive breakpoint based class names are generated for you.
 If you would like to generate non-responsive breakpoint class names, set the variable `$include-responsive-pull` to `false`.
 If you do this, the only pull prefix will be `.pull--`, otherwise you will have the following: